 Garrett joined Watsi on August 2nd, 2015.
-Four years ago, Garrett became the 1400th member to automatically support a new Watsi patient every month.
-Since then, 4,428 more people have become monthly donors!
-Garrett's most recent donation supported David, a 23-year-old from Kenya, to fund urethroplasty surgery.
+Six years ago, Garrett joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Garrett's most recent donation supported Wit, a curious four-year-old boy from Thailand, to fund hernia repair surgery.